-The school operates a legal aid clinic which works directly with inmates of various state institutions such as the Illinois state prison at Menard, Illinois.
-The clinic has a full-time director who is also a member of the faculty and provides interested students with a number of internships and research assistantships.
+The school operates a legal aid clinic which works directly with inmates of various state institutions such as the Illinois state prison at Menard.
+The clinic has a full-time director who is also a member of the faculty and provides interested students with a number of internships and research assistant-ships.
 The work with these inmates, with the Land of Lincoln program for indigent persons, and with the public defender and appellate public defender programs, as well as with other selected programs, gives students an unusual opportunity for variety in the clinic experience.
 Civil as well as criminal problems are encountered.
-Classroom experience emphasizes preparation of and presentation of cases for trial, lawyer-client counseling, and negotiating skills.
+Clinic credit may not be given before a student's fourth semester, and a student may not register for more than three hours of credit prior to obtaining a student (711) license to practice in Illinois.
+Clinic credit must be approved by the law school Clinical Law Committee.